GoldAdventurer/CatalogLinuxServer/README.md

         WSGIScriptAlias / /var/www/catalog/myapp.wsgi
 `

-The paragraph starting with "<Directorymatch" prevents Apache from serving the.gitÂ directory and ensuring the folder is not publicly accessible via a browser.
+The paragraph starting with "<Directorymatch" prevents Apache from serving the .git directory and ensuring the folder is not publicly accessible via a browser.
 There is another method using the .htaccess file in the .git folder (see below)

 Restart Apache
 ```